dkroll713/dungeons-and-pythons/README.md

 The goal isn't to make an awesome game (though hopefully that happens); the goal is to demonstrate knowledge & proficiency with different elements of the Python programming language.

+subclasses.py - creates functional dictionaries containing places & rooms
+createDungeon.py - for some reason creates a list instead of a dictionary??

 Wishlist:
 * character classes (barbarian, wizard, ranger, cyborg)
   * use of subclasses & superclasses